-- 1. The school district must identify, before the end of kindergarten, grade 1, and grade 2, all students who are not reading at grade level.
-Students identified as not reading at grade level by the end of kindergarten, grade 1, and grade 2 must be screened for characteristics of dyslexia, unless a different reason for the reading difficulty has been identified. - 2.
-Students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher must be screened for characteristics of dyslexia, unless a different reason for the reading difficulty has been identified. - 3.
-Reading assessments in English and in the predominant languages of district students, where practicable, must identify and evaluate students' areas of academic need related to literacy.
+- 3. Reading assessments in English and in the predominant languages of district students, where practicable, must identify and evaluate students' areas of academic need related to literacy.
 The school district also must monitor the progress and provide reading instruction appropriate to the specific needs of English learners.
 The school district must use locally adopted, developmentally appropriate, and culturally responsive assessment and annually report summary assessment results to the Commissioner of Education by July 1. - 4.
-The school district must annually report to the Commissioner of Education by July 1 a summary of the district's efforts to screen and identify students with: - a. dyslexia, using screening tools such as those recommended by the Minnesota Department of Education's dyslexia specialist; or - b. convergence insufficiency disorder. - 5.
-A student identified as having a reading difficulty must be provided with alternate instruction under Minn.
-Stat. § 125A.56, Subd.
-1. - 6.
-At least annually, the school district must give the parent of each student who is not reading at or above grade level timely information about: - a. the student's reading proficiency as measured by a locally adopted assessment: - b. reading-related services currently being provided to the student and the student's progress; and - c. strategies for parents to use at home in helping their students succeed in becoming grade-level proficient in reading English and their native languages.
+The school district must annually report to the Commissioner of Education by July 1 a summary of the district's efforts to screen and identify students who demonstrate characteristics of dyslexia using screening tools such as those recommended by the Minnesota Department of Education's dyslexia specialist.
+With respect to students screened or identified under paragraph (1), the report must include: - (a) a summary of the district's efforts to screen for dyslexia;

+- (b) the number of students screened for that reporting year; and - (c) the number of students demonstrating characteristics of dyslexia for that year. - 5.
+A student identified as having a reading difficulty must be provided with alternate instruction under Minnesota Statutes section 125A.56, subdivision 1. - 6.
+At least annually, the school district must give the parent of each student who is not reading at or above grade level timely information about: - the student's reading proficiency as measured by a locally adopted assessment; - reading-related services currently being provided to the student and the student's progress; and - c. strategies for parents to use at home in helping their students succeed in becoming grade-level proficient in reading English and their native languages.